7ep/demo/README.md

 #### Java installation notes

+I've tested Demo with Java 8,9,10,11,and 12.

-To install: download the [development kit](https://www.oracle.com/technetwork/java/javase/downloads/index.html), make note of the installation directory.
+Download the [development kit](https://www.oracle.com/java/technologies/javase-downloads.html#JDK11), make note of the installation directory.
 Add that directory to your path.
 For example, on Windows, press the Windows button, type "env" to edit the environment variables for your account.
 Under _user variables_ click New and add: